mgazeel/muslrust-texlive/README.md

 ### Extra C libraries

-If you need extra C libraries, you can follow the builder pattern approach via e.g. [rfcbot-rs's Dockerfile](https://github.com/rust-lang/rfcbot-rs/blob/2bd38f9fea0eab524f73eeb451b99dec76caef5d/Dockerfile) and add extra `curl` -> `make` instructions.
+If you need extra C libraries, you can inherit from this image `FROM clux/muslrust:stable as builder` and add extra `curl` -> `make` instructions.
 We are unlikely to include other C libraries herein unless they are very popular.

 ### Extra Rustup components